 Engage with us

-We welcome non-WISF members to put themselves forward for considerations by IC.
+We welcome non-WISF members to put themselves forward for consideration by IC.
 If you are looking for IC opportunities please fill in the form.

-If you have an IC vacancy that you’d like us to disseminate, please e-mail us at email@example.com.
+If you have an IC vacancy that you’d like us to disseminate, please contact us here.
 We have a ready list of biographies that we can share with any ICs.